Big wheel in motor industry drives ahead with expansion plans

 The company, which earlier this year planned an Initial Public Offer (IPO) and sharemarket listing before market conditions took a turn for the worse, said the "significant" capital investment reflected almost five years of strategic property acquisitions and planning.

-In 2014 Armstrong's launched into the Auckland market with Auckland City Toyota in Grey Lynn and Mt Wellington, followed by Greenlane.
+In 2014 Armstrong's launched in Auckland with Auckland City Toyota in Grey Lynn and Mt Wellington, followed by Greenlane.

 "At this time we identified East Auckland was being severely under-serviced, and Ti Rakau Drive stood as a natural transport nexus," group chair Mark Darrow said.